GitGreg228/a2f/README.md

-# a2f - Superconductor properties calculation
+# a2f - Superconducting properties calculation
 Solving Eliashberg equations is effective and accurate way to calculate superconducting critical temperature.
 The Eliasberg function a2f(w) is required for this method.
 It can be computed using the parameters of electron phonon coupling.

 The script presented here reads the outputs of the Quantum Espresso with these parameters and computes a2f(w).